 For performing the test, DNA is extracted from the sample (pre/post-natal sample) and the extracted DNA is used to detect single nucleotide polymorphisms.
 The protocol first involves amplifying a genomic DNA fragment that contains these nucleotide positions by means of specific primers.
-Single nucleotide variants (SNVs) are analyzed by the minisequencing or primer extension technique (3500XL, Applied Biosystem) which involves the use of a single base extension primer whose 3'

-Authorised on: 03-Sep-2024.
-Authorised by: Rupali Chopra.
-Due for review on: 03-Sep-2026 Author(s): Elona Barbosa, Khushboo end is located next to the base preceding the SNP.
+Single nucleotide variants (SNVs) are analyzed by the minisequencing or primer extension technique (3500XL, Applied Biosystem) which involves the use of a single base extension primer whose 3' end is located next to the base preceding the SNP.
 Fluorescent DNA fragments corresponding to small insertions, deletions and duplications are separated by fluorescent capillary electrophoresis (3500XL, Applied Biosystem) by size difference at a resolution of one nucleotide difference.
-The detection limit is determined by GeneMapper software, which optimum range of peak height is 1,000-31,000, the minimal is 100 and the maximal is \geq 40,000.
+The detection limit is determined by GeneMapper software, which optimum range of peak height is 1,000-31,000, the minimal is \geq 40,000.